BinomialLLC/basis_universal/README.md

 ### The first texture (and possibly image/video) compression codec developed without "Lena"

-We retired "Lena" years ago.
+We retired Lena years ago.
 No testing is done with this image:

 https://www.losinglena.com/